walchko/github-blog/source/blog/docker/pihole.md

 date: 7 Mar 2020
 ---

-So I haven't settled on doing this, to some extent, it is easier to just let the raspberry pi do it. :)
+So I run pi-hole on my Ubuntu desktop in a docker container and a second pi-hole on a Raspberry Pi Zero (connected to my network via USB ethernet) for backup.

 Official [directions](https://github.com/pi-hole/docker-pi-hole) are here, pay close attention to the Ubuntu steps if running it on that linux OS.